How Can We Improve Collaboration on User Stories?

 “Everything is vague to a degree you do not realise till you have tried to make it precise” – Bertrand Russell

 When it comes to understanding and documenting requirements there always seems to be a discussion and room for improvement.
-In general we capture a user story in an automated tool with a summary / title and a description that has both the user story (“as a”, “I want”, “so that”) and a section describing the “Conditions of Satisfaction” (aka “Acceptance Criteria”).
+In general we capture a user story in an automated tool with a summary / title and a description that has both the user story (“as a”, “I want”, “so that”) and a section describing the “Acceptance Criteria” (aka “Conditions of Satisfaction”).
 People wonder “how much is too much detail?”
 Others wonder whether they really understand the requirement in enough detail to do something useful.
 Still others think that we should write a complete specification.

-One team I worked with recently ran an experiment using a slightly more formalized approach to capturing Conditions of Satisfaction which helped us understand the requirement, but also did not specify how solution was to be derived.
+One team I worked with recently ran an experiment using a slightly more formalized approach to capturing Acceptance Criteria (or Conditions of Satisfaction) which helped us understand the requirement, but also did not specify how solution was to be derived.
 At the time we were trying to solve a problem with the (acceptance) testing of the workflows but found that the solution we worked also helped us improve the discussion and collaboration around the requirements.

 By way of background, when we tested during the first phase of the project, while we had good requirements, we really had not taken the time to develop a good test plan, relying instead on an ad-hoc approach.
 The result was that we did not feel we had covered all the basics.
 We felt that we had duplicated efforts in some areas.
 To improve we decided to capture the acceptance tests during the development of the requirements.

-For the second phase of the project we used a format for the Conditions of Satisfaction which is related to acceptance test or behavior driven development.
+For the second phase of the project we used a format for the Acceptance Criteria (or Conditions of Satisfaction) which is related to acceptance test or behavior driven development.
 The basic format of the acceptance criteria is described as: